 My ideas most often come from driving alone in my car or in the shower.
 There's something about doing a monotonous task alone that lets my mind come up with creative ideas.

 In your opinion, what's a score (or soundtrack) that is better than its movie?

-As a die-hard Star Wars fan I'd have to say that without a shadow of doubt, the sequel trilogy (episode 7, 8, 9) scores are way better than the movies.
+As a die-hard Star Wars fan I'd have to say that without a shadow of a doubt, the sequel trilogy (episodes seven, eight, and nine) scores are way better than the movies.
 Don't get me started on those though.

 What's your favorite score of all time?

 Besides Star Wars, the score I go back to time and time again is Alexandre Desplat's score for Mr. Magorium's Wonder Emporium.
 It's beautifully whimsical, quirky and emotional.
 I find it totally mesmerizing.

 Who is your favorite composer and why?

 John Williams.
 I think he's on a whole different level in the way he writes motifs and arrangements.
 He's an absolute genius.

 What are your other hobbies when you're not in the studio?